API-Skeletons/doctrine-in-apigility-book_en/introduction.rst

 used to just give a link to the ``artist`` from within an ``album``.
 This is common when using the ``CollectionExtract`` hydrator.

 Within each API response when using Doctrine in Apigility there will never be a dead-end.
-Any reference to an entity or collection will be handled by a hydrator thereby making the API fully implement `HATEOAS <hateoas>`_.
+Any reference to an entity or collection will be handled by a hydrator thereby making the API fully implement HATEOAS.

 .. role:: raw-html(raw)